 Combining radial ply tires with other types of tires on your vehicle will cause your vehicle to handle poorly.
 The instability could cause a collision.
-Always use radial ply tires in sets of four (or six, in the case of trucks with dual rear wheels).
+Always use radial ply tires in sets of four.
 Never combine them with other types of tires.